Mahmoud Khalil Al-Husary

-Mahmoud Khalil Al Hussary is a renowned reciter of the Holy Qur’an.
-He was born in a village called Shobra Al Namla in Tanta, Egypt.
+Mahmoud Khalil Al-Husary is born in a village called Shobra Al Namla en Tant in Egypt.

-Mahmoud entered the Qur’an School at the age of four.
-At 8, he had already memorized the whole Qur’an and at 12, he entered to the religious institute and learnt the ten recitations in Al Azhar.
+At the tender age of 8, he had already completed the Hifz of the whole Qur’an.
+By age 12, he had already memorized and learned the ten recitations in Al Azhar.

-In 1949, Mahmoud Khalil Al Hussary was appointed reciter of Sidi Ahmed Al Badaoui of Tanta, of Al Ahmadi Mosque and then of Al Imam Al Hussein Mosque in Cairo by 1955.
+In 1949, Mahmoud Khalil Al Hussary was appointed the Imam of Al Imam Al Hussein Mosque in Cairo by 1955.

-Mahmoud Khalil Al Hussary was one of the most esteemed reciters of his time.
-A serial, “Imam Al Moqr’ine”, starring Hassan Youssef, was dedicated to Al Hussary’s life and performances.
+Mahmoud Khalil Al Hussary was one of the most esteemed and coveted Qur’an reciters of his time.
+A television serial titled, “Imam Al Muqrin”, featuring Hassan Youssef, was dedicated to Al Hussary life and various recitations and performances.